Fossil Add-Ons

 fslsrv

 This is the Fossil service rebuild script I run on my public web site server.
 (Likely the very site you’re reading this on.)
 It pulls the latest container image created by my Docker Hub image updater and uses it to rebuild the systemd services and the Podman containers backing them.
-If all that succeeds, it restarts the Fossil services, causing all of my repositories to be updated to the latest version of Fossil within seconds, even though each is served by a separate container.
+If all that succeeds, it restarts the Fossil services, causing all my repositories to be updated to the latest version of Fossil within seconds, even though each is served by a separate container.

 The way it builds the systemd units, if the only thing that changed is the container image, you can update even faster with:

-$ sudo podman auto-update
+$ podman auto-update

 This script is meant to be forked.
 Adjust the variables at the top to suit your site’s configuration, and replace the canned set of start_one calls at the end to do something useful.
 The script maps each repository into your site’s root, named after the repository file’s basename; you might want to adjust this as well.